Linear structure on a finite Hecke category in type A: Construction of the -action.

-so that the $G$-equivariant sheaf on $\tilde{V}_m$, equivariant with respect to the right diagonal $T$-action, is also equivariant with respect to the action of $\mathbb{G}_m$ defined by the coweight $(\mu^{\vee} - w(\mu^{\vee}))$ on one of the components.
-Since non-zero equivariant complex can not have non-trivial monodromy, the result follows. \end{proof} \begin{corollary} Assume that ${\lambda}\in \ct$ is $P$-generic for a parabolic $P$.
-Restricted to the category $P^{\lambda}(G)$, the functor $\Pi_\lambda\res_{P}^G$ is a braided monoidal equivalence of categories. \end{corollary} \begin{proof}
+and so a $G$-equivariant sheaf on $\tilde{V}_m$ that is equivariant with respect to the right diagonal $T$-action, is also equivariant with respect to the action of $\mathbb{G}_m$ defined by the coweight $\mu^{\vee} - w(\mu^{\vee})$ on one of the components.
+Since a non-zero equivariant complex can not have non-trivial monodromy, the result follows. \end{proof} \begin{corollary} Assume that ${\lambda}\in \ct$ is $P$-generic for a parabolic $P$.
+Restricted to the category $P^{\lambda}(G)$, the functor is a braided monoidal equivalence of categories. \end{corollary} \begin{proof}

 We first show that $\Pi_\lambda\res_P^G$ is an equivalence.
 We claim that the inverse functor is given by $\chi_P^G$.
 By base change, it is easy to see that, for any $\F \in D^b(\yy_P)$,

 where $d_w$ are some integral homological shifts, $d_1 = 0$, and $\Phi_w = p_*q^!$ is defined from the diagram